 Increased health consciousness across the U.S., spawned during the 1960s, has blossomed into a national phenomenon.
 With the fitness craze has come an increasing number of converts to the "light" market.
 Today there is a strong demand for a wide variety of good-tasting, light foods and beverages, whether the foods are based on carbohydrate, fat or other caloric replacements.

 Strength in Numbers

 For nearly a century, low-calorie products were almost entirely dependent upon saccharin, the oldest of available low-calorie sweeteners.
-Now with the addition of aspartame, acesulfame potassium, neotame and sucralose, as well as the possible approval of other low-calorie sweeteners such as alitame and cyclamate, a "multiple sweetener approach" is being utilized, providing consumers with new product and taste choices.
+Now with the addition of aspartame, acesulfame potassium, neotame and sucralose, as well as the possible approval of other low-calorie sweeteners such as cyclamate, a "multiple sweetener approach" is being utilized, providing consumers with new product and taste choices.

 A variety of sweeteners is important because neither saccharin, aspartame, acesulfame potassium, neotame, sucralose nor any of the new sweeteners is perfect for all uses.
 However, with several low-calorie sweeteners available, each can be used in the applications for which it is best suited.
 Also, when necessary, manufacturers can overcome limitations of individual sweeteners by blending sweeteners together.

 Since its discovery in 1879 and during its extensive use in foods throughout the twentieth century, saccharin provided the foundation for low-calorie foods and beverages.
 Although it was used commercially as early as 1910, the real impetus for widespread use was provided by both World Wars, when sugar supplies were rationed and/or cut off entirely.